PhilT95/athenlyx/docs/applications/mkdocs/mkdocs_setup.md

 [root@machine nginx]$ systemctl reload nginx
 ```

 Your website should now be reachable.
-If you are using SSL, please make sure to setup a certificate or you will run into SSL erros.
+If you are using SSL, please make sure to setup a certificate or you will run into SSL errors.
 You can use **certbot** by **LetsEncrypt** to quickly get a valid certificate.
 The certbot will also edit your nginx configuration to insert your certificate.

 ## Conclusion